 A Cop26 series ThinkIn about electric cars and their role in solving the climate emergency.

 How do we kick start the renovation revolution?

-Join us for a Cop26 series ThinkIn where we assess household carbon emissions: who should front the retrofit costs of draughty windows, tired boilers and poorly insulated walls?
+A Cop26 series ThinkIn assessing household carbon emissions: who should front the retrofit costs of draughty windows, tired boilers and poorly insulated walls?